NEW VIDEO: More video released surrounding doctor's murder

 Dr. Mark Hausknecht was gunned down as he rode his bicycle to work in the Texas Medical Center about a week and a half ago.

 On Monday, Houston police tweeted out video of the suspect in a nearby neighborhood immediately following the doctor's shooting.
-Anyone with information in the killing is urged to contact the Houston Police Department Homicide Unit at 713-308-3600, or Crime Stoppers at 713-222-TIPS.

 SEE ALSO: Mark Hausknecht seen in new surveillance photos with suspect who shot and killed him